Calypso Farm and Ecology Center is an educational farm in Ester, Alaska, offering hands-on education programs for people of all ages.

-Abby has a BA in Art/Art History from the University of Alaska Fairbanks.
+Abby holds a BA in Art History from the University of Alaska Fairbanks.

 Leila Pyle is the Lead Educator for farm field trips and summer camps.
 Her responsibilities include outreach, planning, and teaching with the farm’s hands-on environmental education programs.
 Leila has many years of experience working with youth of all ages and teaching experiential outdoor education.
 She is a life-long Alaskan and is passionate about helping people learn about and appreciate the interconnectedness of our local communities and the natural world.

 Leila is also a local artist and community organizer, and holds a BA in Art from Reed College.

 Daisy Edwards is the Manager of the Southside Community Farmers Market.
 During the market season, Daisy runs the information booth at the market, handles food benefit transactions, and makes sure that all vendors and customers feel welcome.
 Daisy also leads the Southside Market Steering Committee, which is made up of neighborhood residents who guide the on-going development of the market.